 Insurance agencies – especially husband/wife and family businesses

 Real Estate Agents/Brokers

 Chiropractic offices – yes!
 Especially, husband/wife and family businesses

 And the list goes on.

 The plan covers 90% of industries.
-However, some industries just don’t qualify because of large risk.
-Include heavy construction, liquor stores, farmers, fishermen, gas stations, some specialized physician practices, and some more.
+However, some industries just don’t qualify because of the large disability risk.
+These industries include, but are not limited to, heavy construction, liquor stores, farmers, fishermen, gas stations, and some specialized physician practices.
 If you think your occupation does not qualify, contact us.
 We will help you out.

-2 eligible employees (say you and your spouse) – both must be insured
+2 eligible employees (for example, you and your spouse) – both must be insured

 3 to 5 eligible employees – all but one must be insured